-What Amary contains
+What Amaryl contains

-· The active substance is glimepiride.
+The active substance is glimepiride.

-Each tablet contains 1 mg, 2 mg, 3 mg or 4 mg of glimepiride depending on the strength indicated on the blister and carton.
+Each tablet contains 1 mg, 2 mg, 3 mg or 4 mg of glimepiride depending on the strength indicated on the blister and carton. •The other ingredients are: lactose monohydrate, sodium starch glycollate (type A), magnesium stearate, microcrystalline cellulose, povidone 25000.

-- The other ingredients are: lactose monohydrate, sodium starch glycollate (type A), magnesium stearate, microcrystalline cellulose, povidone 25000. - In addition the tablets contain colouring agents: 1 mg tablets contain red iron oxide (E172) - 2 mg tablets contain yellow iron oxide (E172) and indigo-carmine aluminium lake (E132) - 3 mg tablets contain vellow iron oxide (E172) - 4 mg tablets contain indigo-carmine aluminium lake (E132)
+In addition the tablets contain colouring agents 1 mg tablets contain red iron oxide (E172)

-What Amaryl looks like and contents of the pack
+2 mg tablets contain yellow iron oxide (E172) and indigo-carmine aluminium lake (E132).

+43 mg tablets contain yellow iron oxide (E172).
+44 mg tablets contain indigo-carmine aluminium lake (E132).

 Each tablet of Amaryl is oblong and scored on both sides.
-Each tablet can be divided into equal doses.
-They are different in colour:

-- 1 mg tablets are pink
+They are different in colour: 1 mg tablets are pink.

-- 2 mg tablets are green
+2 mg tablets are green.

-- 3 mg tablets are pale yellow

-- · 4 mg tablets are light blue
+- •3 mg tablets are pale yellow. •4 mg tablets are light blue.

-Amaryl is supplied in blister packs of 30 and 120 tablets.
-Not all pack sizes may be marketed in your country.
+They are supplied in blister packs of 30 and 120 tablets.
+Not all pack sizes and strengths may be marketed.